 There are lots of British Marvel comics in the list this month, folks!
 Can you name them all?
 Hmm...
 I bet there's at least one you've forgotten about (or maybe not even heard of)!
 We've also got a lot of titles that became part of the My Guy family tree, including My Guy itself and … Continue reading Hatch, Match & Dispatch – March 2020

 If you're a fan of British comics it possibly hasn't escaped your notice that 2000AD was launched this week(ish) in the year 1977.
-Forty-three years ago, that was: some of the photons that left our sun on the day the comic was launched have potentially now travelled all the way to the binary star system … Continue reading Dateline: 26 Feb 1977
+Some of the photons that left our sun on the day the comic was launched have potentially now travelled all the way to the binary star system of SZ Crateris.
+That's about … Continue reading Dateline: 26 Feb 1977

 James Whale's Frankenstein was published in 1974 by Picador in the UK as part of their Film Classics Library series.
 I've been wrestling with how to categorise this one for a while...
 Does it count as a noncomic or an oddity?
 Or is it neither?
 Or all three?
 I eventually concluded that it can't be … Continue reading Oddities: James Whale’s Frankenstein – the photonovel